mhcrnl/ogcalc/doc/gtk-introduction.rst

-Objects and C "work", but there are some issues to be aware of, such as a lack of type-safety of callbacks and limited compile-time type checking.
+Objects and C "work", but there are some issues to be aware of, such as a lack of type-safety of callbacks and limited compile-time type checking since by having explict casts all over the place (including to :c:type:`void *`) you're completely defeating the ability of the compiler to pick up an entire class of serious bugs.
 Using GObject, deriving new widgets is both complex and error-prone.
-For these, and other, reasons, C++ may be a better language to use.  :program:`libsigc++` provides type-safe signal handling, and all of the GTK+ (and GLib, Pango et. al.) objects are available as standard C++ classes.
-Callbacks may also be class methods, which makes for cleaner code since the class can contain object data, removing the need to pass in data as a function argument.
+For these and other reasons, C++ is definitely a better language to use---it's the correct tool for the job, while C is clearly *not*.
+:program:`libsigc++` provides type-safe signal handling, and all of the GTK+ (and GLib, Pango et. al.) objects are available as standard C++ classes.
+Callbacks may also be class methods, which makes for cleaner code since the class can contain object data, removing the need to pass in data as a function argument, and it's all completely type-safe.
 These potential problems will become clearer in the next sections.

+On my first attempt at learning GTK+ as a C programmer of several years experience, I didn't understand it.
+However, after I learnt C++ the concepts GTK+ is built on finally made sense.
+This is absolutely **not** a good thing.
+If one is required to have an expert understanding not only of C++ but to also have an intimate familiarity with how internal details of how inheritance and polymorphism are implemented by the C++ compiler (such as vtables), just in order to reimplement the same facilities, but poorly and unsafely, in C, one does need to question why you wouldn't just use C++ from the start.

 Libraries
 ---------